-Effective the first full pay period beginning on or after July 1, 1999, a shift differential of two dollars (\$2.00) per hour shall be paid for all time worked on the first shift (i.e., the night shift - 11 p.m. to 7 a.m. or equivalent) and on the third shift (i.e., the evening shift - 3 p.m. to 11 p.m. or equivalent) to each employee who works those shifts.
-Effective the first full pay period beginning on or after July 1, 2000, the shift differential will be increased to two dollars and ten cents (\$2.10) per hour.
+A. Effective the first full pay period beginning on or after July 1, 2005, a shift differential of two dollars and forty cents (\$2.40) per hour shall be paid for all time worked on the first shift (i.e., the night shift - 11 p.m. to 7 a.m. or equivalent) and on the third shift (i.e., the evening shift - 3 p.m. to 11 p.m. or equivalent) to each employee who works those shifts.
+Effective the first full pay period beginning on or after July 1, 2006, that rate will be increased to two dollars and fifty cents (\$2.50) per hour.

-The shift differential provided herein is not included in the employee's base pay for any purposes such as computing holiday pay, annual and sick leave pay, retirement deductions, or retirement or insurance benefits.
+B. The shift differential provided herein is not included in the employee's base pay for any purposes such as computing holiday pay, annual and sick leave pay, retirement deductions, or retirement or insurance benefits.